andelarajic/Portfolio/README.md

 ======

-### Portfolio is websidan about me and my skills.
-You can se my projects there also.
+### This is a portfolio about me and my skills.
+Here you will find some projects of mine.

 <br/>
 <details open="open">
   <summary>Table of Contents</summary>
   <ol>
     <li>
-      <a href="#about-the-project">About The Project</a>
+      <a href="#about-the-project">About This Project</a>
       <ul>
         <li><a href="#built-with">Built With</a></li>
-        <li><a href="#contact">Contact</a></li>
+        <li><a href="#contact">Contact Information</a></li>
       </ul>
     </li>
   </ol>
 </details><br/>

-## About The Project
+### About This Project

-Portfolio website is about me, my skills and my inserts .
-On this website you can see my project also which show my knowledge related to frontend developers.
-On the portfolio website there are also my contacts where you can contact me for further collaborations.
+This project is a portfolio about me, my current skills and abilities.
+Here you will find my projects which will demonstrate my knowledge related to frontend development.
+Here on this site you will be able to find my contact information, for exemple LinkedIn, where you can contact me for any collaborations.
-I used Api request for (mala rec stefanova) so you can write a name og city to see what is the current temperature in that city.
+Beside my past projects I build a weather widget using an Api request which sends input data in terms city names and gives back weather information like temperature  and weather description.

+### Built With
 A list of commonly used resources that I find helpful are listed in the acknowledgements.

-### Built With

 * [React](https://reactjs.org/)
 * [JavaScript](https://developer.mozilla.org/sv-SE/docs/Web/JavaScript)